Rift (album)

 Rift is the fourth studio album by the American rock band Phish, released on February 2, 1993, by Elektra Records.
 It is a concept album, detailing the experience of a man dreaming about the rift in his relationship with his girlfriend.
 Rift was recorded in September and October 1992 and produced by Barry Beckett.
 Rift was certified gold by the RIAA on October 15, 1997.

-Rift marked the second time that the band had recorded concept album, but the first—the rock opera–styled The Man Who Stepped into Yesterday—has never been officially released.
+Rift marked the second time that the band had recorded a concept album, but the first—the rock opera–styled The Man Who Stepped into Yesterday—has never been officially released.

 Production

 All songs were written by Trey Anastasio and Phish lyricist Tom Marshall except "Mound" and "Weigh" by bass guitarist Mike Gordon and "Lengthwise" by drummer Jon Fishman.

 The instrumental, "All Things Reconsidered", is an intentional variation on the theme to the National Public Radio news show All Things Considered, and has been featured on the show itself several times.
 An orchestral version of the song appears on Trey Anastasio's 2004 solo album Seis De Mayo.

 Gordon stated that Rift was "more integrated", as the different styles of the band were mixed together within each song, rather than between each song like on their previous album, A Picture of Nectar.
 Gordon also stated that he thought the album was a "little bit mellower", and that the songwriting showed more maturity.